-- Vegetable oil
+- Vegetable oil for frying

 In a bowl, stir together cinnamon and sugar and set that aside.

 Melt a stick of butter in another bowl and set aside as well.

 Making the doughnut hole

-Now you can go buy a doughnut cutter or some other fancy finagled device (which I actually have tucked away in the dark recesses of my kitchen drawers) but I like to show y’all how to do things the simple way.
-I’m a big fan of not over complicating a simple matter.
+Now you can go buy a doughnut cutter or some other fancy finagled device (which I actually have tucked away in the dark recesses of my kitchen drawers), but I like to show y’all how to do things the simple way.
+I’m a big fan of not overcomplicating a simple matter.

 Cut out the holes in every doughnut, reserving them to cook along with the doughnuts.

 Voila, our doughnuts are done.

 We want it to be hot so that our doughnuts are instantly seared when they enter it.
 This prevents them from absorbing too much of the oil and being soggy.
 However, we don’t want it too hot so that the outside gets done before the inside.

-Once the doughnut hole is golden, remove it and let it cool a minute before taking a bite to make sure it’s fully cooked, not gooey, in the center.
+Once the doughnut hole is golden, remove it and let it cool for a minute before taking a bite to make sure it’s fully cooked, not gooey, in the center.

 Time to cook the doughnuts!

-TIP: If your skillet isn’t big enough you may have to do them in batches.
+If your skillet isn’t big enough you may have to do them in batches.
 By the time you have put them all in, some may already be ready to turn.
 It takes less than a minute for them to be ready to turn over.